IBM/power-up/docs/Dev-Guide.rst

 Developer Guide
 ===============

-Cluster Genesis development is overseen by a team of IBM engineers.
+POWER-Up development is overseen by a team of IBM engineers.

 Git Repository Model
 --------------------